 Upon the completion of this offering, we expect that our common stock will be listed on NASDAQ.
 Under the listing requirements and rules of NASDAQ, independent directors must compose a majority of our board of directors within one year of listing on NASDAQ.
 In addition, applicable NASDAQ rules require that, subject to specified exceptions, each member of our audit and compensation committees must be independent within the meaning of applicable NASDAQ rules.
-Upon completion of this offering, affiliates of our Sponsor will own more than a majority of the total outstanding voting power of our common stock and we will be a "controlled company" under NASDAQ corporate governance standards, as applicable.
-As a controlled company, we will not be required by NASDAQ for continued listing of our common stock to (i) have a majority of independent directors, (ii) maintain a compensation committee composed entirely of independent directors with a written charter addressing its purpose and responsibilities or (iii) conduct annual performance evaluations of the compensation committee.
-We intend to, at least initially, take advantage of all of these exemptions from NASDAQ listing requirements, as applicable.
+Upon completion of this offering, affiliates of our Sponsor will own more than a majority of the total outstanding voting power of our common stock and we will be a "controlled company" under NASDAQ corporate governance standards.
+As a controlled company, we will not be required by NASDAQ for continued listing of our common stock to (i) have a majority of independent directors, (ii) maintain a compensation committee composed entirely of independent directors with a written charter addressing its purpose and responsibilities or (iii) maintain a corporate governance and nominating committee composed entirely of independent directors with a written charter addressing its purpose and responsibilities.
+We intend to, at least initially, take advantage of all of these exemptions from NASDAQ listing requirements.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
-Applicable rules also require that director nominees must be selected, or recommended for selection by our board of directors, either by (i) a nominating committee comprised solely of independent directors or (ii) independent directors constituting a majority of our independent directors in a vote in which only independent directors participate.